A Season to Remember

 Over the last 100 years, there have been numerous accomplishments and strides made by the club and its membership.
 One of the most notable was Maureen Orcutt, a member of the New Jersey State Golf Association Hall of Fame.
 A lifelong member of White Beeches, she was winner of 65 tournaments across seven decades.
 There have also been many notable guests, including baseball greats Babe Ruth, Mickey Mantle, and Yogi Berra.

-This year, the club will commemorate the Centennial Season with many memorable golf and social events, including:
+In 2018, the club commemorated the Centennial Season with many memorable golf and social events, including: